-Final Application Submission
+Application Submission

-Within 90 days of notice to proceed, applicants must submit full applications to provide broadband access.
-PBDA will invite applications through the Single Application for Assistance.
-Applicants, when submitting a final application, must propose to serve all locations as defined by PBDA and provided within the Final Project Area .csv.
-Final applications submitted by an eligible entity that fail to provide broadband access to all BSLs identified within the final project areas will not be considered.
-If an application was rejected and/or deferred within round one (1) these applications may be resubmitted within round two (2).
+Applicants, when submitting an application, must propose to serve all locations as defined by PBDA and provided within the Final Project Area .csv.
+Applications submitted that fail to provide broadband access to all BSLs identified within the final project areas will not be considered.
+If an application was rejected and/or deferred within period one these applications may be resubmitted within period two.